River Valency

-The River Valency (Dowr an Velinji) is a short river in north Cornwall, England, UK, with many small tributaries.
+The River Valency (Dowr an Velinji) is a short river in north Cornwall, UK, with many small tributaries.
 After running past Lesnewth it cuts a valley before entering the sea at the harbour of the village of Boscastle.
 One of its tributaries is the Jordan, which runs 2 km north before joining the Valency in Boscastle just before the B3263 road bridge.